Gravestorm/Discom/README.md

 ## Features
 - !chat `message` - Talk with the bot.
-- !d `number channel` - Delete a number of messages, can also transfer the deleted messages to a mentioned channel.
+- !d `number #channel @user` - Delete a number of messages (100 max per use), can also mention a channel to transfer the deleted messages to it, as well as mention a user or several to only delete their messages (can do one or the other or both in any order, except the number going first).
-- !c `hue luminosity` - Change the colour of the Nitro Booster role to a random colour, can also write specific hue and luminosity.
+- !c `hue luminosity` - Change the colour of the Nitro Booster role to a random colour, can also write specific hue/colour and luminosity/brightness.
-- Sends a message to #almanax channels with the offering for the current day, refreshes every day.
+- Sends the offering for the current day to the specified channel (#almanax by default), refreshes every day.
+- Sends deleted messages to the specified channel (#madhouse by default).
 - Gives the Streaming role to users who are streaming and removes it when they finish, can also limit the giving of the role to users who also have the Streamer role.
 - Changes the colour of the Nitro Booster role to a random colour every hour.